nasa/harmony-gdal-adapter/CHANGE.md

+[version 1.0.7] 2021-01-15
+add the geotiff to netcdf conversion functuionality in the gdal-subsetter.
+Users may request the harmony to output netcdf file if they provide the parameter &format=application/x-netcdf4 in the request url.

 [version 1.0.6]  2020-12-16
 updated: addition of the functionality of subsetting with shapefile.
 The shapefile can be point,line, and polygon feature shapefiles.
 It can be in three format: geojsion, ESRI shapefile, and KML file.